Alfred de Rothschild

 Alfred Charles Freiherr de Rothschild, CVO (20 July 1842 – 31 January 1918), was an English banker and art collector who was director of the Bank of England from 1868–89.
 A member of the Rothschild family, he was the second son of Lionel Freiherr de Rothschild and Charlotte Freifrau von Rothschild.

 Education

 As a young man, Alfred attended King's College School, Wimbledon, and subsequently Trinity College, Cambridge, where he would study Mathematics for two terms.
 It was at Trinity College that Alfred formed a lasting friendship with the Prince of Wales, later King Edward VII.
 Alfred left Cambridge University without a degree.

+He was commissioned as a Lieutenant in the Royal Buckinghamshire Militia (King's Own) on 14 May 1863 and served in the part-time regiment until his resignation in 1871.